clovervidia/kenkenplayer/README.md

 No-op puzzles are not supported.
 The puzzles must have operations for each cage, unless a cage only has a single cell.

 You can take notes using the text box at the top of the window and they'll be displayed at the bottom of the cell that's currently in focus.
+You can use bold, italics, underlines, and strikethroughs in your notes to organize them, like to strike out eliminated candidate numbers.
+See the keyboard shortcuts section to learn how to apply the styles.

 ![Notes](screenshots/notes.png "Demonstration of how notes can be entered using the text box at the top of the window and displayed at the bottom of the associated cell")